mysql-jp-kootsuka/MySQLUpgradeLab/README.md

-1. Initialize 3 servers on the same VM
+1. Initialization of 3 servers (3310,3320, 3330) on the same VM
 2. Configuration for GTID
-3. Using MySQL Shell and  Configure Group Replication Admin User & settings
+3. Using MySQL Shell and  Configuring Group Replication Admin User & settings
 4. Creating InnoDB Cluster - 1 member, and add 2nd node using Incremental, and add 3rd node usign Clone
-5. Administrate InnoDB Cluster
+5. Administrating InnoDB Cluster
 6. Bootstraping MySQL Router with InnoDB Cluster